502nd Parachute Infantry Regiment

 Operation Market Garden

-The 101st mission was to secure the fifteen miles of Hell's Highway stretching from Eindhoven north to Veghel.
+The 101st mission was to secure the fifteen miles of what was to become known as Hell's Highway stretching from Eindhoven north to Veghel.
 After less than three months in England, the 502nd was to make its second combat jump.
-Still under the command of Col Michaelis the unit was to land in Holland on DZ C, seize the small highway bridge over the Dommel River north of Saint Oedenrode and the railroad and road bridges at Best.
+Still under the command of Col. Michaelis the unit was to land in Holland on DZ C, seize the small highway bridge over the Dommel River north of Saint Oedenrode and the railroad and road bridges at Best.
 The 502nd was also given the mission of guarding DZs B & C for the subsequent glider landings.
-Shortly after 1315 hours on the afternoon of 17 September 1944, after a n uneventful daylight drop, the men of the 502nd gathered up and headed for their objectives.
+Shortly after 1315 hours on the afternoon of 17 September 1944, after an uneventful daylight drop, the men of the 502nd gathered up and headed for their objectives.

 The Ardennes - Battle of the Bulge

-On 16 December, 1944, The Germans had launched a major offensive at dawn on 16 December, west through the Ardennes Forest, in the lightly held sector of our VII Corps.
+On 16 December 1944, The Germans had launched a major offensive at dawn, west through the Ardennes Forest, in the lightly held sector of VII Corps.
 Their goal was the port town of Antwerp where they hoped to choke off the allied supply lines.
-At that time Shaef's Reserve consisted of the 101st and 82nd Airborne Divisions.
+At that time SHAEF's Reserve consisted of the 101st and 82nd Airborne Divisions.
 The 101st was ordered to the vitally important town of Bastogne which was the key to the German counteroffensive.
 From Bastogne radiated several roads that were essential to the German juggernaut.
 The 101st was jammed into trucks for an overnight rush to Bastogne in Belgium on Dec.
 18th.
 The defence of Bastogne by the 101st presented a formidable obstacle to the surging Fifth Panzer Army of Hasso von Manteuffel.
 In the ensuing days the encircled 101st engaged in vicious fighting.
 The 502nd held positions on the north and northwest portion of the envelopment.

 As the war in Europe was nearing its end, the 502nd moved to the Ruhr Pocket on 2 April to help in mop-up operations.
 Here the 502nd went on the line facing the Rhine River south of Dusseldorf, Germany.
 On the 4th and 5th of May, the 502nd received and carried out its final wartime mission - the capture of Berchtesgaden, Hitler's Eagles Nest.